Roland Go Piano Review (88 keys)

 That may seem a bit weird, but 4 sounds may be all sounds you need.
 (I will list the sounds further down).

-If you only have a few sounds, your main focus will be training up your piano skills and become the best piano player of yourself.
+If you only have a few sounds, your main focus will be training up your piano skills and becoming the best piano player of yourself.
 And not just playing around.

 The keyboard is small and compact, but it delivers a good quality sound with a realistic touch.
-They actually used many different kind of samples to provide the sound it does.
+They actually used many different kinds of samples to provide the sound it does.

-Many keyboard in the same price range, uses fewer samples per sound.
+Many keyboards in the same price range use fewer samples per sound.